fledge-iot/fledge/docs/REDHAT.rst

 Installation on Red Hat
 =======================

-A Red Hat package should be installed before the FogLAMP RPM, follow the instructions :
+It is necessary to install a Red Hat package before FogLAMP can be installed successfully.
+The installation sequence is as follows:
 ::
    sudo yum-config-manager --enable 'Red Hat Enterprise Linux Server 7 RHSCL (RPMs)' sudo yum -y  localinstall ~/foglamp-1.5.2-0.00.x86_64.rpm